JoaoLages/TREC_WebTrack/README.md

 This is a repository used to employ Machine Learning models on the adhoc task, [TREC Web Track](https://trec.nist.gov/data/webmain.html).
 Any issues, PRs or suggestions will be welcome.

-To be more specific, these models are reranking models.
+To be more specific, these models are reranking models for query-document pairs.
 Since the cost of computing the relevance score for every query-document pair is too high, the objective is to rerank the QL submissions of each year, that you can find in [here](https://github.com/trec-web/trec-web-2014/tree/master/data/runs/baselines).